jgranade/zoegroups/Curriculums/TTBT/ttbt-overview.md

 - **Relational:** Emphasis on conversation, questions, and practical application across all ages.
 - **Foundational:** Focused on establishing key stories and doctrines that form a biblical worldview.

+## Bible Version
+- By default, the Berean Standard Bible will be used.

 ## Next Steps
 This file serves as the **overview specification** for TTBT.
 Future files will define detailed content: